 The transferability of credits you earn at Los Angeles Performing Arts Conservatory is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the credits you earn in the Associate of Fine Arts in Acting or Associate of Fine Arts in Screenwriting, or certificate you earn in the Acting Certificate Program, Filmmaking/Directing Program, or Screenwriting Certificate Program, is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the credits you earn in the Associate Degree - Acting or Associate Degree - Screenwriting, or certificate you earn in the Acting Certificate Program, Filmmaking Program, or Screenwriting Certificate Program, is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.